CenterForOpenScience/osc/site/content/2014-04-09-expectations-1.md

 __References__

 Bargh, J.A.
 (1989).
 Conditional automaticity: Varieties of automatic influence in social perception and cognition.
-In J. S. Uleman & J. A. Bargh (Eds.), Unintended Thoughts (pp. 3-51).
+In J. S. Uleman & J. A. Bargh (Eds.), _Unintended Thoughts_ (pp. 3-51).
 New York: Guilford.

 Bargh, J.A., Chen, M., & Burrows, L. (1996).
-Automaticity of social behavior: Direct effects of trait construct and stereotype activation on action.
-Journal of Personality and Social Psychology, 71, 230-244. doi: 10.1037/0022-3514.71.2.230
+Automaticity of social behavior: Direct effects of trait construct and stereotype activation on action. _Journal of Personality and Social Psychology_, 71, 230-244. doi: 10.1037/0022-3514.71.2.230

 Cesario, J. (2014).
-Priming, replication, and the hardest science.
-Perspectives on Psychological Science, 9, 40-48. doi: 10.1177/1745691613513470
+Priming, replication, and the hardest science. _Perspectives on Psychological Science_, 9, 40-48. doi: 10.1177/1745691613513470

 Cesario, J. & Jonas, K.J. (in press).
-Replicability and models of priming: What a resource computation framework can tell us about expectations of replicability.
-Social Cognition: Invited submission for the special issue on priming.
+Replicability and models of priming: What a resource computation framework can tell us about expectations of replicability. _Social Cognition: Invited submission for the special issue on priming._

 Meier, B.P., Schnall, S., Schwarz, N., & Bargh, J.A.
 (2012).
-Embodiment in social psychology.
-Topics in Cognitive Science, 4, 705-716. doi: 10.1111/j.1756-8765.2012.01212.x
+Embodiment in social psychology. _Topics in Cognitive Science_, 4, 705-716. doi: 10.1111/j.1756-8765.2012.01212.x

 Stroebe, W. & Strack, F. (2014).
-The alleged crisis and the illusion of exact replication.
-Perspectives on Psychological Science, 9, 59-71.
+The alleged crisis and the illusion of exact replication. _Perspectives on Psychological Science_, 9, 59-71.